 How To Prepare for Cyber-Liability Insurance

-In preparation for the upcoming webinar, “Cyber Insurance 101: The Basics for Businesses“, we thought it’d be beneficial to provide a guide to help businesses prepare for a cyber-liability insurance policy.
+Following up from the webinar, “Cyber Insurance 101: The Basics for Businesses“, we thought it’d be beneficial to provide a guide to help businesses prepare for a cyber-liability insurance policy.
 Just as traditional insurers take numerous factors into consideration (i.e. tobacco usage, living near a flood plain, driving record) cyber-insurance providers do the same with a business’ existing cybersecurity posture.
 Organizations that do more to mitigate risks are cheaper to insure, get better policies and pay more competitive rates.
 In order to receive a cost-effective premium, there are steps your business should take prior to enrolling in coverage.
 Adopting these IT practices will lower your security risks and improve your organization’s insurability.

 1. Security Awareness Training